Investigative judgment: Desmond Ford

 Australian Desmond Ford was a theologian in the church.
 In 1979 he addressed an Adventist Forums meeting at Pacific Union College critiquing the doctrine.
 This was viewed with concern and he was given leave to write up his views.
 In August 1980 the "Sanctuary Review Committee" met at Glacier View Ranch in Colorado to discuss Ford's views.
 Ford had written nearly 1000-pages titled Daniel 8:14, the Day of Atonement and the Investigative Judgement.

 The Glacier View meeting produced two consensus statements and formulated a ten-point summary that highlighted major points of difference between Ford's positions and traditional Adventist teaching.
 Ultimately, the church's administration took action against Ford, revoking his ministerial credentials one month after Glacier View.
 Special issues of Ministry and Spectrum covered the event.
 A number of ministers resigned in the wake of Glacier View because they supported Ford's theology.
 By one count, 182 pastors in Australia and New Zealand left between 1980 and 1988, equivalent to "an astonishing 40 percent of the total ministerial workforce" in those countries.
-This amounts to "the most rapid and massive exit of Adventist pastors in the movement’s 150-year history" (although he cautions that the fallout may have involved more than one factor).
+This amounts to "the most rapid and massive exit of Adventist pastors in the movement's 150-year history" (although he cautions that the fallout may have involved more than one factor).
 Cottrell believes Ford has given more scholarly study to the belief and written more on it than any other person in history.
 Ford subsequently formed the independent ministry Good News Unlimited and criticized many of the related church beliefs.

 Subsequent history

 Following Glacier View, the church formed an 18-member committee called the "Daniel and Revelation Study Committee" under the Biblical Research Institute, in order to study and re-evaluate the traditional Adventist understanding of the investigative judgment.
 This committee has produced the seven-volume Daniel and Revelation Committee Series, with main contributing authors William H. Shea and Frank B. Holbrook.
 Five of these seven volumes cover the biblical Book of Daniel, and two cover the Book of Revelation.

 Ford has claimed that a number of "key figures" privately agreed with his views about the investigative judgment but refrained from speaking publicly on the issue, fearing that these "key figures" might lose their employment.
 Arthur Patrick saw Glacier View as a milestone in the theological development of the church, and that the effects of this controversy continue to be felt today.

-Morris Venden's portrayal of the investigative judgment emphasizes the fairness of God as a judge, He emphasized the grace of God.
+Morris Venden's portrayal of the investigative judgment emphasizes the fairness of God as a judge, as well as the grace of God.

 Recent critics include Dale Ratzlaff, who left the church following the Ford crisis, and former lecturer Jerry Gladson.